Christopher Oscar Peña

 Christopher Oscar Peña is a playwright, screenwriter, actor and educator who resides in New York City.
 He teaches theater at NYU's Tisch School of Arts and is a member of the Playwrights Unit at Goodman Theatre in Chicago.
 He also has had work commissioned by Yale Repertory Theatre.
 Peña co-wrote one episode of the Golden Globe nominated TV series, Jane the Virgin in 2010.
 He was on the "Future Broadway Power List," by Backstage (magazine) in 2014.

 Personal life

-Early life

-Christopher Oscar Peña is the first of his family to be born within the borders of the United States (San Jose, California).
-His parents emigrated from Honduras and entered the U.S. before he was born.

-Academics
+Peña was born in San Jose, California..
+His parents emigrated from Honduras.

-Peña received his B.A. in Dramatic Arts from the University of California, Santa Barbara and his M.F.A. in Dramatic Writing from the Tisch School of the Arts at NYU.
+He received his B.A. in Dramatic Arts from the University of California, Santa Barbara and his M.F.A. in Dramatic Writing from the Tisch School of the Arts at NYU.